steffytw/mongodb-learning/README.md

 { "_id" : ObjectId("5f422a2a684950ade1ce9455"), "name" : "Stewart", "age" : 30, "address" : { "street" : "t1 indranagar", "city" : " kolkata" } }
 ```

-## updated age of lisa without setting it to 56
+## update age of lisa without setting it to 56
 The name is not there and the age is updated.Here the Id is same.
 ```
 MongoDB Enterprise atlas-ojbtmw-shard-0:PRIMARY> db.users.update({ name :"Lisa"},{age:56})